ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_1_Unix_Introduction.md

 ### mkdir (make directory)

 We will now make a subdirectory in your home directory to hold the files you will be creating and using in the course of this tutorial.
-To make a subdirectory called unixstuff in your current working directory type:
+To make a subdirectory called bioinformatic_course in your current working directory type:

 `$ mkdir bioinformatic_course`